Pupil Premium Offer

 Academic Support

-Our Pupil Premium Stratergy highlights academic areas that we will address and work to improve at Sherdly.
+Our Pupil Premium strategy highlights academic areas that we will address and work to improve at Sherdly.

 Wider Approaches